The House That Screamed (1969 film): Production

-La residencia was director Narciso Ibáñez Serrador's first horror film and produced by Javier Armet through his company Anabel Films The screenplay is based on a story by Juan Tébar.
+La residencia was director Narciso Ibáñez Serrador's first horror film and produced by Javier Armet through his company Anabel Films.
+The screenplay is based on a short story by Juan Tébar.
 Serrador wrote the screenplay under the name "Luis Penafiel."

-The film was created as a commercial film with the express purpose of breaking into the international market, Filming took place in Comillas, Cantabria, Spain.
+The film was created as a commercial film with the express purpose of breaking into the international market, and was the first Spanish film produced with English dialogue.
+Filming took place in Comillas, Cantabria, Spain.
 Because the film was made up of both English and Spanish actors, the film was shot with the actors performing in both English and Spanish languages.
 The film was dubbed entirely in English in post-production, making it the first Spanish film presented in English.

 Release

-The film was released in Spain in December 1969.
+The film was released in Spain on 8 December 1969.
+It later received a theatrical release in the United States under the title The House That Screamed through American International Pictures, opening on 16 March 1971 in Tucson, Arizona, and expanding to other regional U.S. markets throughout the remainder of the month.
+It had its premiere in New York City on 21 July 1971.